Need help immediately? Call 646-54-DRDEB

 Betty brushed off her pants and got up, still smiling.
 “I wasn’t,” she answered, “until you just gave me the idea!”

 “No kidding,” Emma said as her mind started going full speed ahead.
 She didn’t want to tell this to Betty who was a dear friend, but ever since her husband Harry had died three years ago, her house was just too big, too empty, and too lonely.
 She’d been told to spruce it up and put it on the market.
-What better way to spruce a house than a pretty garden?
+What better way to spruce a house than with a pretty garden?
 She'd be sad to leave Betty and knew the feeling was mutual, but what better way to soften the blow than to give Betty some business?

 “Well,” Emma continued, “if you were to plant a garden for me, how much would you charge anyway?”